 The Company's auditor was engaged to report on the Company's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has issued their unqualified letter containing the auditor's findings and conclusions in respect of the continuing connected transactions disclosed by the Company on pages 28 to 29 of the Annual Report in accordance with Main Board Listing Rule 14A.56.
-A copy of the auditor's letter will be provided by the Company to The Stock Exchange of Hong Kong Limited.
+The auditor has issued their unqualified letter containing the auditor's findings and conclusions in respect of the continuing connected transactions disclosed by the Company on pages 28 to 29 of this report in accordance with Listing Rule 14A.56.
+A copy of the auditor's letter will be provided by the Company to the Stock Exchange.